Ethiopia

 WFP provides unconditional food and cash transfers to the most vulnerable families across the country.
 In the northern Afar, Amhara and Tigray regions, WFP supplies food to people who have been uprooted or otherwise affected by conflict – alongside federal and regional authorities and NGO partners.
 In Somali Region, WFP also provides emergency food and cash assistance to families affected by severe drought.
 WFP supports 580,000 children and pregnant women with malnutrition treatment and prevention activities each month, including fresh-food vouchers..

-Climate action and resilience
+Climate action and early-warning systems

 Refugees